 The outbreak of Novel Coronavirus (COVID-19) has resulted in the World Health Organization’s declaration that this is a public health emergency of international concern.
-The Australian Health Protection Principal Committee (AHPPC) has (at the time of writing) advised that Australia should continue with current travel restrictions and quarantine measures in order to reduce the number of cases in Australia and importantly to curtail community transmission.
+Australia continues to follow the health advice of expert groups including the Australian Health Protection Principal Committee (AHPPC) regarding travel restrictions and quarantine measures in order to reduce the number of cases in Australia and importantly to curtail community transmission, with talks of a Trans-Tasman travel bubble continuing.
 The ongoing impact of the pandemic may be causing concern and unrest for you and your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

 What are employers' obligations in respect of COVID-19?